mrsmithdotshop/EBC-controller/README.md

 # EBC-controller
-This is a fork of [EBC-controller](https://github.com/JOGAsoft/EBC-controller) and an attempt to add support for the EBC-A10 while the initial version supports the A05 and A10H only.
+This is a fork of [EBC-controller](https://github.com/JOGAsoft/EBC-controller) and an attempt to add support for the EBC-A20 and A40 while the initial version supports the A05 and A10H only.

 A GUI linux software to control ZTE Tech EBC series battery testers and electronic loads.